mooreryan/color_tree/README.md

 ## Versions ##

-0.6 -- Much faster.
-"Installing" is a bit different.
+0.6.0 -- Much faster.
+Added quite a few specs.
+"Installing" is a bit different, refactored.

-0.5 -- If color is not specified, defaults to black.
+0.5.0 -- If color is not specified, defaults to black.
 Fixed bug where names were not being properly cleaned.

-0.4 -- update docs, provide `convert_line_endings.py` script
+0.4.0 -- update docs, provide `convert_line_endings.py` script

-0.2 -- added exact pattern matching
+0.2.0 -- added exact pattern matching